 Through innovative approaches to modify fishing gear or increase catch efficiency, it may be possible to significantly reduce the seafloor impact of bottom-tendered fisheries at seascape scales.
-Using our global dynamic impact-recovery model and aggregating across LMEs, we find that MSY harvest levels from bottom trawl fisheries could be achieved with no net increase in aggregate seafloor impact by trawl fleets employing gears with 30% less contact or increasing CPUE increase by 33%, or some combination of the two (Figure 3).
+Using our global dynamic impact and recovery model and aggregating across LMEs, we find that MSY harvest levels from bottom trawl fisheries could be achieved with no net increase in aggregate seafloor impact if trawl fleets were to employ gears with 30% less contact, increase CPUE increase by 33%, or combine both efforts in lesser extents (Figure 3).
 Regardless of future catch targets, innovations to reduce seafloor contact would be beneficial for reducing ocean ecosystem impacts from fishing under current harvest levels.
 For example, we estimate that fishing gear modifications that lead to a relatively small 10% reduction in bottom contact would lead to a global sparing of 136,000 km2 of seafloor disturbance, whereas a 50% reduction in contact—within the limits of existing successful gear modification experiments—would spare 782,000 km2 of seafloor disturbance across ocean shelfs.

-While land use efficiency in terrestrial-based animal protein systems has continued to advance over the last half century 26, we argue fisheries innovations have progressed at a slower pace.
-Impediments to fisheries innovations are both economic and regulatory, however solutions to catalyze progress may be available.
-The costs to research and implement new fishing technologies can be high, especially for undercapitalized fisheries, however, growing activity in conservation finance27 may provide capital to accelerate technological advances.
+While land use efficiency in terrestrial-based animal protein systems has continued to advance over the last half century 26, we argue that fisheries innovations have progressed at a slower pace.
+Impediments to fisheries innovations are both economic and regulatory, however, solutions to catalyze progress may be available.
+The costs to research and implement new fishing technologies can be high, especially for undercapitalized fisheries but growing activity in conservation finance27 may provide capital to accelerate technological advances.
 Similarly, fisheries governance reforms that align economic incentives with reductions in seafloor impacts through individual habitat quotas may spur gear and fishing practice innovations among fishers28.

 References